-4. CLINICAL PARTICULARS
+4. CLINICAL PARTICULARS 4.1.

-4.1.
 Therapeutic indications

-IBRANCE in combination with letrozole is indicated for the treatment of hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative locally advanced or metastatic breast cancer with proven diagnosis of adenocarcinoma of the breast with evidence of loco regionally recurrent or metastatic disease not amenable to resection or radiation.
+IBRANCE is indicated for the treatment of hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative locally advanced or metastatic breast cancer:

+- in combination with letrozole with proven diagnosis of adenocarcinoma of the breast with evidence of loco regionally recurrent or metastatic disease not amenable to resection or radiation. - in combination with fulvestrant in women who have received prior endocrine therapy (see section 5.1).